Free On-demand Webinar

-Before I get into the details, I need to be sure that we’re on the same page and that you’re well aware of the idea of customer service automation.
+Before I get into the details, I need to be sure that we’re on the same page and that you’re well aware of the idea of automated customer service.

 Customer service automation is the process of supporting customers by maintaining the right balance between machine and human intelligence.